coleenquadros/configuration/README.md

 RDS instances can be entirely self-serviced via App-Interface.

-In order to create or update an RDS database, you need to add them to the `terraformResources` field.
+In order to create or update an RDS database, you need to add them to the `externalResources` field.

 - `provider`: must be `rds`
-- `account`: must be one of the AWS account names managed by app-interface.
-Account values can be found [here](https://gitlab.cee.redhat.com/service/app-interface/-/blob/masterhttps://github.com/app-sre/qontract-schemas/blob/main/schemas/aws/tenant_accounts-1.yml).
 - `identifier` - name of database instance to create (or update).
 Must be unique across all RDS instances in the AWS account.
 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options](/resources/terraform/resources/)
 - `parameter_group`: (optional) path relative to [resources](/resources) to a file with parameter group values.
 Note that it starts with `/`.